koaladev/koala-code-review-test/README.md

 - Is there anything that it does well?
 What are they?
 - How do the components and functions work together?

+**You'll need to walk through Koala engineers how the code functions during your interview**.

 ## Koala's Tech Stack

-At Koala we use the latest web technologies including:
+To give you an idea about what we use at Koala, we use the latest web technologies including:

 - NextJS
 - TypeScript